Today every business is surfing in the ever-expanding sea of data & using analytics for getting the edge over their competition.

 How many customers have churned?
 Why did they churn?

-How many customers will churn in next few months?
+How many customers will churn in the next few months?

 What actions to be taken to retain these predicted churners?